LucaAngioloni/GameOfLife/README.md

 From the drop down menu at the top, the user can choose between some well known patterns to load and play.

 ### Heatmap
-This implementation of Game of Life implements also a Heatmap (History) of the past game states.
+This implementation of Game of Life presents also a Heatmap (History) of the past game states.
 To visualize it just check the check button at the top right. (example in the picture below)
 [![Heatmap.png](https://s2.postimg.org/idyq50b6h/Heatmap.png)](https://postimg.org/image/bni8vko0l/)

 ### Save and Load